A random shopping list

-This is a random shopping list which my daughter inadvertently took back to England after a brief visit home to Australia late last year.
-She has just found it, all these months later, and used it in her Instagram #100daysof happy post as it gave her a sense of happiness.
+This is a random shopping list which my daughter inadvertently took back to England after a brief visit home to Australia a while ago.
+She found it, many months later, and used it in her Instagram #100daysof happy post, as it gave her a sense of happiness.

 How random is that?
 I somehow don’t think it was worth taking all that way but then I think that if it gave her a feeling of connection to me over on the other side of the world, then yes it was worth it!